 TeleHealth General Information

-TeleHealth allows patients to have a secure consultation with our Specialist using an internet-based video and audio platform.
+TeleHealth allows patients to have a secure consultation with the Specialist using an internet-based video and audio platform.
 It will be the same as having a consultation in their office without being physically present.
-Our Specialist will not be able to perform a physical examination, which maybe required at a later date.
+The Specialist will not be able to perform a physical examination, which maybe required at a later date.
 It is intended for: